 Using your CPFIA and SRS accounts, you are allowed to invest in a curated selection of investment products.
 That list includes insurance, unit trusts, equities, shares, bonds, ETFs, FD, SDPR Gold Shares (ETF) and Singapore Government T-bills.
 For Singapore Savings Bonds, you can only invest in them with your SRS account.

-How do I get started investing my CPF and SRS?
+How do I get started investing my SRS?

 Buying stocks and ETFs via DBS Vickers